Thekua Recipe -100 % Khasta Thekua You Will Fall in Love With

 How long will thekua last?

-Thekua can be stored for longer, as it has got a long shelf life.
+Thekua can be stored for longer, as it has a long shelf life.
 Thekua can be stored for a long if it is stored properly.
 You can keep thekua in a cool dry place in an airtight container for a couple of weeks.

 Can I bake thekua?